Shripad Amrit Dange: From Primitive Communism to Slavery

 Dange's major work, From Primitive Communism to Slavery was published in 1949.
 The book attempted to analyze stages of growth of society in ancient India.
 The author had painfully researched ancient scriptures and other sources to make it a definitive tome.
 Engels' book The Origin of the Family, Private Property and the State was the kind of road map he used.
 He analyzed the ancient epics to arrive at the reasons for origin of private property in India.
 The first draft of the book was written in Yerwada Central Jail between October 1942 and January 1943.

 Dange's magnum opus was severely criticised by historian D. D. Kosambi, who said that to defend Engels, he had to deny Dange.
 He went on to say that Dange's work was unquestionably a caricature of Engel's work.
-Kosambi was especially severe when he said, 'Marxism is not a substitute for thinking, but a tool of analysis which must be used, with a certain minimum of skill and understanding, upon the proper material.
+Kosambi, said in a review: 'This is so wildly improbable as to plunge into the ridiculous'.
+He was also especially severe when he said, 'Marxism is not a substitute for thinking, but a tool of analysis which must be used, with a certain minimum of skill and understanding, upon the proper material.

 The book was released in 2002, under the title Vedic India by his daughter Roza and her husband, Bani Deshpande.
 Dange was again criticised for "his ideas on ancient India and his discovery of the ideals of communism in the primitive ages (and hence a glorification of the ancient culture) left him exposed to charges of having read Marxism in the most unscientific fashion".